Ilex aquifolium: Ecology

 Holly thicket in the West midlands, England.

 Holly is a rugged pioneer species that prefers relatively moist areas, and tolerates frost as well as summer drought.
+With its spiny leaves it can form a dense thicket that defends other woody species from herbivores aiding the regeneration of forests.
 The plant is common in the garrigue and maquis and is also found in deciduous forest and oak forest.

 Pure stands of hollies can grow into a labyrinth of vaults in which thrushes and deer take refuge, while smaller birds are protected among their spiny leaves.
 After the first frost of the season, holly fruits become soft and fall to the ground serving as important food in its native regions for winter birds at a time of scarce resources.

 The flowers are attractive as nectar sources for insects such as bees, wasps, flies, and small butterflies.
 The commonly-encountered pale patches on leaves are due to the leaf-mine insect Phytomyza ilicis.

 It is an invasive species on the West Coast of Canada and the United States as well as in Hawaii.

-Epigenetics

 Holly is well known in epigenetics.
 Some cultivars have smooth leaf edges, or both smooth and prickly leaf edges on the same plant.
 In response to stress these cultivars can produce leaves with more prickles.

+European Holly with smooth leaves found on Mount Olympus.